-Name of director and corporation in which interests are held at beginning of the year at end of the year Holding company Tata Chemicals Limited Shares of Rs.
+Name of director and corporation Holdings Holdings

+in which interests are held at beginning at end

+of the year of the year

+Holding company

+Tata Chemicals Limited

+Shares of Rs.
 10/- each

+Ramakrishnan Mukundan 500 500

 Except as disclosed in this statement, no director who held office at the end of the financial year had interests in shares, debentures, warrants or share options of the Company, or of related corporations, either at the beginning or at the end of the financial year.